 - Step One: Cut up chicken and season with the Creole Seasoning

-- Step Two: Heat oil in a heavy cast iron pot (or Dutch oven) and sear chicken on both sides.
+- Step Two: Heat oil over medium heat in a heavy cast iron pot (or Dutch oven, large pot) and sear chicken on both sides.

 - Step Four: Dice the onion, bell pepper and celery.